wuweilun/NTU-DLCV-2023/README.md

 ## Option 1: Quickly setup
 For convenience, we provide a bash script that can execute all the commands below at once.
 If there are any issues, please confirm each step individually.

-Please make share your device already install java to use `jar` command and use following codes to download pretrained weights.
+Please make sure your device already install java to use `jar` command and use following codes to download pretrained weights.
 ```bash
 conda create -n flipped-vqa python=3.8
 conda activate flipped-vqa